rocky-linux/documentation/docs/labs/systems_administration_I/lab8-system_and_process_monitoring-I.md

     bash
     ```

-2. In the new shell, run a command that does not exit, such as a simple while loop.
+2. Run a command that does not exit in the new shell, such as a simple while loop.

     ```bash
      while true; do echo "Running..."; done